rsbondi/hyper-ace/README.md

 options:

 * matchclass: the css fclass or highlightin matches in the result.
-Default = 'hyperace=match'
+Default = 'hyperace-match'
 * lineclass: the css class for highlighting the selected line.
 Default = 'hyperace-line'
 * load: callback function for default texbox loaded.